MaggieJian/Final-AI-Coursework/README.md

 # Background context

+Introduce unsupervised, K-Means clustering and green spaces

+why are green spaces important - see jupiter

 Copernicus is a database platform that provides free access to satellite data and imagery that is close to real time.
-It is managed by the European Commision and is contributed to by the Euporean Space Agency (ESA) and European Environmental Agency (EEA).
-Current it consists of a satellite constellation mostly comprised of the Sentinel series to monitor air and water quality and to observe land use change, climate change and nataural disasters.
+It was developed by the ESA-Phil lab, is managed by the European Commision and is contributed to by the Euporean Space Agency (ESA) and the European Environmental Agency (EEA).
+Currently it retrieves data from a satellite constellation series mostly comprised of the Sentinel satellites to monitor air and water quality and to observe land use change, climate change and nataural disasters.
 Sentinel-2 is
-IRIS is a recent framework developed over the past decade to make the process of surface classification quicker and easier for users via artificial intelligence.
+IRIS is a recent annotation tool developed over the past 4 years and aimed to make surface classification of multispectral and multimodel imagery a quicker and easier process for users.
+It leverages the iterative and sequential machine learning technique of artificial intelligence known as 'gradient boosted decision trees'.
+Each decision tree identifies errors from the previous tree to make corrections via a sequential manner.
 It can run on Linux, Windows and Mac OS (Wheeler, 2024).

 The Gardens by the Bay in the south-eastern country of Singapore was chosen because .
 It is a x project that X are concerned about its life and change...

 # Methodology:

+Step 1: Data Collection

-Step 1: The image data of Sentinel-2 can be retrieved using Copernicus v1.10.1.
+The image data of Sentinel-2 can be retrieved using Copernicus v1.10.1.

 Using Copernicus, draw a polygon using the ? function to select the area of interest.
 For the coorodinates [name them], 4 co-located images from the satellite were found.